 People Changing the Real Estate Industry

-Even though the real estate industry was established more than 100 years ago, there are agents today who are continuing to be modern pioneers in promoting new practices in the industry.
+Even though the real estate industry was established more than 100 years ago, there are agents today who are continuing to be modern real estate pioneers who changed the industry in promoting new practices.
 The most notable changes in real estate are related to the advent of the internet.
 Online tools help facilitate real estate awareness and transactions, making it easier than ever for buyers and sellers to connect.

 A few people leading the current industry include: